 Energy and Nutrient Content of Demerara Sugar:

-I teaspoon of Demerara Sugar provides 20 kcals.
+1 teaspoon of Demerara Sugar provides 20 kcals.

-Carbohydrates: It instantly provides you with energy.
+It is made carbohydrates in the form of sugar and instantly provides you with energy.

-Other nutrients: The minerals that it has are Potassium, iron, phosphorus, calcium, zinc, magnesium as well as copper.
+The minerals that it has are Potassium, iron, phosphorus, calcium, zinc, magnesium as well as copper.
 Moreover, it also contains vitamins A and B complex.

-Uses of Demerara Sugar:
+Uses of Demerara Sugar

 - This sugar is sprinkled over cereals for enhancing the flavor.